Clients & Policies

 Policy Structure

-Rules are evaluated in order.
-The first matching rule determines the action.
+Rules run in order.
+The first matching rule decides the action.

 Rule Fields